bykita/tgbot/README.md

 1. Add English translation
 2. ~~Add book description when selecting~~
 3. ~~Remove Tor dependency (hard to set up in Russia without VPN, maybe using VPN without Tor is better)~~
+4. Break down project into multiple files
+5. Add the ability to change author if bot had chosen the wrong one